Board of Directors

-John Montez is a partner at the law firm of Montez & Williams PC, Waco, TX.
-He graduated from Baylor University & Baylor School of Law.
-John and his wife, Antonette, have three children and five grandchildren.
-John actively runs a real estate company.
-He is the President of LULAC Council #273 and serves on the board of Community Projects Inc. John has proudly served on the CTHCC Board of Directors for many years, and continues to focus on helping men and women pursue business ownership.
-His goals include doubling the Chamber membership, and increasing Hispanic business ownership across Greater Waco.
+John is an attorney in the Greater Waco area; located at 523 Herring Ave.
+He graduated from Baylor University and Baylor School of Law.
+John is married to his wife, Antonette, who is a graduate of the University of Texas.
+He has three children and six grandchildren.
+John is currently the President of LULAC Council #273 and serves on the board of Community Projects Inc. John also serves on the Waco Convention Center & Visitors Bureau Commission.
+John has proudly served on the CTHCC Board of Directors for many years and continues to focus on helping men and women pursue business ownership.
+His goals include doubling the Chamber membership and increasing Hispanic business ownership across Greater Waco.

-Miguel Valverde retired from the United States Navy, and is now a realtor with ERA Courtyard Real Estate.
-He owns Valverde United Inc. and a private construction business.
-He serves as City of Waco Building Standards Committee Board Member and Veterans of Foreign Wars Post 2148 Chaplain.
-Miguel is a proud dad to Victoria, and a great friend and uncle to Jerimiah.
-He graduated from Waco High School and Park College.
-He enjoys sports, deep sea fishing, and playing music.
-As CTHCC Board Secretary, he has enjoyed forming relationships with both chamber and community members.
+As CTHCC Vice Chairman, he has enjoyed forming relationships with both chamber and community members.
 He is proud of the Chamber’s commitment to give back to the community whether its providing hosted events or college scholarships.
-His personal goal is to help those wanting to make a difference in the community.
+His personal goal is to help those wanting to make a difference in the community

-Josh Blake is a full-time Funeral Director at Wilkirson-Hatch-Bailey.
+A full-time Funeral Director at Wilkirson-Hatch-Bailey.
 He grew up in Waco, graduating Waco High School and Baylor University, before earning a Mortuary Science Degree from Amarillo College in 2015.
 Between college degrees, Josh moved to Thailand for a year to teach English as a second language.
 He has several years’ experience working with local families and individuals impacted by intellectual and development disabilities.
 Josh enjoys spending quality time with his family, especially his nephews and niece.
 He works out with the TUF Bootcamp, runs trails at Cameron Park, and enjoys playing tennis, traveling, and supporting the Baylor Bears.
 Josh is an active member of University Baptist Church in Waco.
 Josh enjoys Chamber opportunities to work with professionals from other industries, coordinating services and events that make the Waco community a better place.
 His top goal for the next year is to help improve on last year’s success for an even better 2017.